What We do

 The Fjord CleanUP started back in 2016 when Tomas Hansson, the founder of MadGoats, saw all the trash whilst running kayak-trips down Akerselva.
 As a water lover and responsible business-owner, he wanted to do something about all that trash – and started running free trips on a weekly basis for anyone who would pick up some trash along the way.
 As he later endeavoured into the floating sauna business, the weekly cleanups was extended to the waterfront around the saunas as well.

-The trash was a lot, people really wanted to help out, and there was a need for these cleaning events to become formalised to really do something about all that waste and willingness from people to help out.
+There was a lot of trash, people really wanted to help out, hence there was a need for these cleaning events to become formalised to really do something about all that waste and willingness from people to help out.
 Therefore, at the beginning of 2021 Fjord CleanUP was founded as an organisation of its own, with the goal to:

 - REDUCE the amount of littering in and around Oslo Fjord.